A Framework for Blockchain Architecture Design: Definitions and Main Results

 \subsection{Model Generalization}

 We note that our results hold in a special case of the following generalization of the model.
-This model is based on combining the ``forward'' delays of Baccelli and Sodre~\cite{baccelli2019renewal} and King~\cite{king2021fluid}, with the ``backward'' delays in our model.
+This generalization is based on combining the ``forward'' delays in~\cite{baccelli2019renewal} and~\cite{king2021fluid}, with the ``backward'' delays in our model.
 In an application context, the forward delays represent the computation time required to create a new block and the backward delays represent the time required to access data.

 Denote by $(\nu_t)_t$ a sequence of i.i.d. $\dN$-valued random variables with irreducible support ($\mathrm{gcd}(\{n \in \dN: \pr(\nu_1 = n) > 0\}) = 1$).
 We assume that $\E\nu_1 < \infty$ and define

 where $\overline{G}_{(t - \xi_t)_+}$ is a subgraph of $G_{(t - \xi_t)_+}$ which consists of those vertices $s$ such that $s + \nu_s \le (t - \xi_t)_+$.
 This corresponds to the vertex $t$ taking $\nu_t$ units of time to be created, and then to begin propagating, which is more realistic in the blockchain application context.